 The LIRYC institute is one of six French university hospital institutions created in 2011 as part of the ”investments for the future” program (”Investissements d’avenir”) to boost medical research and innovation.

-In this context we would like to create a the EPICARD project, and the goal is to implement and test different mathematical approaches solving the ECGI problem but also to invent and design new mathematical approaches to study the problem differently than what has been done in the literature.
+In this context, we would like to create a the EPICARD project, and the goal is to implement and test different mathematical approaches solving the ECGI problem but also to invent and design new mathematical approaches to study the problem differently than what has been done in the literature.
 In particular, physiologically detailed model personalization has not been considered in the literature mainly because of the mathematical and numerical challenge that it raises.

 The ECGI procedure

-In order to solve the ECGI inverse problem many steps have to be taken into acount: image segmentation, mesh generation, mathematical approaches, numerical algorithms and scientific visualization.
+In order to solve the ECGI inverse problem many steps have to be taken into account: image segmentation, mesh generation, mathematical approaches, numerical algorithms and scientific visualization.

 Image Segmentation and Mesh Generation